Chabelley Airfield adds on-site firearms training capability

 |0

-This work, Chabelley Airfield adds on-site firearms training capability [Image 4 of 4], by SSgt Christian Silvera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Chabelley Airfield adds on-site firearms training capability, by SSgt Christian Silvera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.